feast-dev/feast/sdk/python/tests/README.md

 ### To include a new online store

 * In `repo_configuration.py` add a new config that maps to a serialized version of configuration you need in `feature_store.yaml` to setup the online store.
-* In `repo_configuration.py`, add new`IntegrationTestRepoConfig` for offline stores you want to test.
+* In `repo_configuration.py`, add new `IntegrationTestRepoConfig` for online stores you want to test.
 * Run the full test suite with `make test-python-integration`

 ### To use custom data in a new test